 Once the detox period has been safely completed, Xanax addiction treatment can begin in earnest.
 The most important phase in this step is intensive, personal therapy for the addict.
 The cause of anxiety and panic attacks are what led to a Xanax dependency in the first place.

 Now is the time to develop the tools and coping strategies to allow people in recovery to take these challenges head on, and take control of their lives, rather than relinquishing that control to hide from life’s stresses in substances like Xanax again.
-If you or someone you know is addicted to Xanax, contact Beachway Therapy Center today at 877-284-0353 to speak with one of our addiction experts.
+If you or someone you know is addicted to Xanax, call today at 877-284-0353 to speak with one of our addiction experts.